brigitte-bigi/WhakerPy/README.md

 ## Overview

-WhakerPy is an open source library to create dynamic HTML content; it's a light web application framework.
+WhakerPy is an open source library to create dynamic HTML content and web applications.
+It's a light web application framework.

 Create and manipulate HTML from the power of Python:

 * Easy to learn, consistent, simple syntax.
 * Flexible and easy usage.
 * Create HTML pages dynamically.
-* Can save as static files, and/or
+* Can save as static HTML files.
-* Run locally with its HTTPD server and response "bakery" system.
+* Create a web-frontend with its HTTPD response "bakery" system.
+* Run locally with its HTTPD server.

 Not enough?
 Install <https://whakerexa.sf.net> too, an extension for WhakerPy.
 It includes useful CSS frameworks, and JavaScripts for a stylized static or dynamic content.